DanielVenturini/a-zsh-a-day/README.md

 Annnd...**Voilà**.
 Every day your shell will look another shell.
 Don't you like the theme of day?
 Don't worry about it.
 Tomorrow it will look better...
 I hope :sweat_smile:

 ## Installation
 - Take a look if `anacron` is installed.
 If it isn't, install it with your package manager.
 Probably your **UNIX** system already has the `anacron` installed.
-If your system -- I know about `TinyCore` and `Slitaz` -- doesn't have the *anacron* available, you can use the *cron* with some limitations.
+If your system - I know about `TinyCore` and `Slitaz` - doesn't have the *anacron* available, you can use the `cron` with some limitations.
 To do it, see the Wiki.
 - Clone this repository in your home directory:
 ```bash
 git clone https://github.com/danielventurini/a-zsh-a-day/